-CCMI, ACC LP II and ACC LP - CCMI is the other limited partner in each of the Partnerships.
+• CCMI, ACC LP II and ACC LP - CCMI is the other limited partner in each of the Partnerships.
 The Partnerships each have an agreement with CCMI and ACC LP (previously ACC LP II) for the ongoing purchase of retail sales contracts originated by CCMI which meet certain investment criteria established by the Company.
 Pursuant to these agreements, CCMI is responsible for providing ongoing portfolio and securitization facility administration services to the Partnerships.
 Accordingly, a portion of the purchase price is payable upfront, and a portion is deferred and payable over the life of the underlying retail sales contracts.
-During the first quarter of 2018, the Partnerships negotiated new terms to the purchase price resulting in the deferred component being broken down into a fixed monthly percentage as well as a contingent amount based on excess annual return on capital over a certain threshold (see note 7 for details).
-Effective January 1, 2019, the Partnerships negotiated another change to the deferred purchase price of retail sales contracts.
-This resulted in a further reduction to the fixed percentage price and the removal of the contingent component of the deferred purchase price.
+During first quarter of 2019, the Partnerships negotiated change to the deferred purchase price of retail sales contracts.
+This resulted in a reduction to the fixed percentage price and the removal of the contingent component of the deferred purchase price.
 CCMI sells the contracts to the Partnerships through ACC LP (previously through ACC LP II).
 CCMI, ACC LP II and ACC LP are related to the Company as a result of significant common ownership.
 Refer to notes 3, 4, 5 and 7 for further details.